+Aggravated Assault in a Vehicle, honor killing and hate crimes are increasing day by day.
 Police found Aaron Hall’s badly beaten body hidden inside a garage on Sunday.
 Charged in connection with the murder were 19-year-old Garrett Gray, 18-year-old Coleman King and 21-year-old Robert Hendricks.
 Police made the arrests after receiving a tip from Garrett Gray’s friend.

 The tipster got a multi-media text message on his cell phone from the suspects.
 In the photo, Aaron Hall appeared with the suspects’ arms around him.
 Hall had a swollen lip, a black eye, and appeared badly beaten.

 Police say on April 12th, Hall and the three suspects were drinking at Gray’s house.
 The suspects told police Hall grabbed Coleman King and questioned his sexuality.
 That set off the deadly beating.